-- Have a delayed Medicaid spend down. - Have other third party creditable health care coverage except for Medicare. - Have intellectual or other developmental disabilities and receive services through a waiver or Intermediate Care Facility for Individuals with Intellectual Disabilities (ICFIID). - Are enrolled in PACE (Program for All-Inclusive Care for the Elderly).
+- Have other third party creditable health care coverage except for Medicare. - Have intellectual or other developmental disabilities and receive services through a waiver or Intermediate Care Facility for Individuals with Intellectual Disabilities (ICFIID). - Are enrolled in PACE (Program for All-Inclusive Care for the Elderly).